How GPS Fleet Management Systems Work: Technology and Process Explained

 Integration and Communication with Other Systems

 API connections enable data exchange with external systems.
 Standard protocols support integration with ERP software.
 Fleet management systems connect to fuel card networks for automated expense tracking.
-Dispatch software interfaces streamline job assignment and routing.
+Dispatch software interfaces simplify job assignment and routing.

-Integration Capabilities
+Integration system

 • API connections for external system integration